jbkordass/lightweight-pipeline/doc/quickstart.rst

     output_data = step.step(input_data)
     print(f"Input: {input_data}, Output: {output_data}")

-In practice, it is not necessarily meant to be instatiated except for demonstration or testing.
+In practice, it is not necessarily meant to be instantiated except for demonstration or testing.
 The CLI part of the pipeline aggregates all steps and handles running them.

 Pipeline_Data
 ~~~~~~~~~~~~~

-The abstract :class:`lw_pipeline.Pipeline_Data` class is used to manage the data that flows through the pipeline.
+The abstract :class:`Pipeline_Data <lw_pipeline.Pipeline_Data>` class is used to manage the data that flows through the pipeline.
-As of now, the pipeline comes with a :class:`lw_pipeline.Pipeline_MNE_BIDS_Data` class that is used to handle MNE-BIDS data.
+As of now, the pipeline comes with a :class:`Pipeline_MNE_BIDS_Data <lw_pipeline.Pipeline_MNE_BIDS_Data>` class that is used to handle MNE-BIDS data.

 We refer to the :doc:`minimal example<minimal_example>` for a more detailed explanation.